nullrocket/gitbook/account/asd.md

 To get your personal Passpack account, go to the Passpack homepage and click on "[Sign Up for an Account](https://www.passpack.com/online/?showSignup=1)".
 Registration is fast.

-{% hint style='info' %}
-Important info: this note needs to be highlighted
-{% endhint %}

 # The Sign Up Dialog